Marketplace payments: The complete guide

 Tax reporting

 Naturally, variations exist in local legislation.
 For example, the EU's DAC7 regulation came into effect in 2023 and extends tax transparency rules to online marketplaces.
+In the US, marketplace facilitator laws vary by state.

 This is a complex area to handle well, and no payment provider offers comprehensive tools for all countries.
 However, while such tools can be helpful, they're generally not the first priority since they only start to offer value when the volumes of individual providers become substantial.